-An accounting cycle is a systematic process of recording, classifying and summarizing business activities / transactions, so that the accounting information can be transformed into a more readable / understandable format for internal as well as external users of accounting information.
+An accounting cycle is a systematic process of recording, classifying and summarizing business activities/transactions so that the accounting information can be transformed into a more readable/understandable format for internal as well as external users of accounting information.
 That format is simply called a financial statement.
-In this article I will try to elaborate this process step by step using images and figures.
+Therefore, Accounting Cycle is a 6 step process of preparing financial statements.
+In this article, I will try to elaborate this process step by step using images and figures.
 I will try to make it as simple as possible that a layman can understand this process easily.
 Let’s start!

 After reading this article you will be able to:

 - Understand the use of debits and credits

 - Record transactions in the general journal

 - Post journal entries to the general ledger

 - Prepare a trial balance

 - Record adjustments at the end of an accounting period

 - Prepare an adjusted trial balance